 Dynastic effects are the potential for MR causal estimates to be confounded by characteristics that are transmitted across generations.
-For example, an MR study of the effect of height on coronary heart disease might be biased by a dynastic effect through a confounding path linking genetic instruments for height to coronary heart disease via the correlation between own and mother’s height genes and the possibility that maternal height influences fetal growth and development in utero, which influences future offspring (own) heart disease.
+For example, consider an MR study of the effect of height on coronary heart disease.
+This might be biased by an intergenerational (dynastic) effect through maternal height.
+Height is heritable meaning that genetic variants associated with height and height itself will be correlated in mothers and her offspring.
+If maternal height influences fetal growth and development in utero, which influences future offspring heart disease risk, there could be a confounding path linking offspring genetic variants associated with height (the exposure) and coronary heart disease (the outcome) via maternal height (and related genetic variants and fetal growth and development.

 It is difficult to detect the magnitude of any bias resulting from this.
-It is less likely to occur in MR studies of ‘own’ risk factors (as opposed to intrauterine exposures from maternal pregnancy risk factors), that are not ‘visible’ and, hence, not likely copied from parents by offspring.
+It is less likely to occur in MR studies of "own" exposures (as opposed to intrauterine exposures from maternal pregnancy exposures), that are not visible (e.g., metabolites or other 'omic traits) and, hence, not likely copied from parents by offspring.
 Triangulation of MR findings with those from other methods that have different and unrelated potential causes of bias can help improve confidence about whether MR results are markedly biased by these effects.
+MR using data within families (such as siblings or family trios) is an increasingly used method to account for possible intergenerational effects.

 References